 The Coalition for Clean Air is proud to lead this effort around California Clean Air Day.
 We are looking forward to making sure everyone has a role to play to clear the air in your community.

-The Automobile Club of Southern California recently published an article about California Clean Air Day in their Westways magazine, encouraging their members to conserve fuel by changing their driving habits and exploring clean air transportation options!
+The Automobile Club of Southern California is publishing an article about California Clean Air Day in their Westways magazine, encouraging their members to conserve fuel by changing their driving habits and exploring clean air transportation options!

 AC Transit is placing Clean Air Day advertisements on the insides of busses and encouraging all of our 2,200 employees to take the pledge!

 AllTrails will place a banner in their app encouraging users to take the Clean Air Pledge.